nikbearbrown/mba-economics/chapters/01-welcome-to-economics.md

 **Preview of next chapter:** Chapter 2 builds the production-possibilities frame for your policy — what's the trade-off curve, where on it does the current state sit, and what does your policy claim to do about that?

 ---

 ## AI Wayback Machine

-**Joan Robinson** was Cambridge economist whose Imperfect Competition (1933) reshaped microeconomics and challenged the marginalist consensus.
+**Joan Robinson** was a Cambridge economist whose *Imperfect Competition* (1933) reshaped microeconomics and challenged the marginalist consensus.

 **Run this:**

 ```
-Who is Joan Robinson, and how does their work connect to welcome to economics we covered in this chapter?
+Who is Joan Robinson, and how does their work connect to welcome to economics
+we covered in this chapter?
 Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+End with the single
+most surprising thing about their career or ideas.
 ```

 → Search **"Joan Robinson"** on Wikipedia.